ethyca/fides/README.md

-# Fides
+# Fides (<a href="https://www.howtopronounce.com/latin/fides" target= "_blank">*fee-des*, "trust")

 [![Latest Version][pypi-image]][pypi-url]
 [![License][license-image]][license-url]
 [![Code style: black][black-image]][black-url]
 [![Checked with mypy][mypy-image]][mypy-url]

 ## :zap: Overview

-Ethyca's Fides (*fee-dez*, Latin: Fidēs) is a modern framework that lets legal and data teams work together to define and enforce data privacy requirements during software integration and deployment.
+Ethyca's Fides is a modern framework that lets legal and data teams work together to define ]data privacy requirements that are _proveably_ enforced during software integration and deployment.
+By translating privacies policies into code, you can ensure that you'll never "leak" sensitive data in your applications while using your normal CI/CD tools.

-- **Privacy policies that aren't just for lawyers.** While your legal and executive teams define your privacy policies, it's your engineering team that must implement these policies in your software.
-Fides defines a "privacy grammar" that lets engineers translate legal privacy policies into the language they understand: code. code to define when, where, and how your customers' personally identifiable information is displayed in your applications.
+- **Privacy policies that aren't just for lawyers** While your legal and executive teams define your privacy policies, it's your engineering team that must implement these policies as software.
+Fides defines a "privacy grammar" that lets engineers translate legal privacy policies into the language they understand: code.

-- **Privacy policies that aren't just for lawyers.** Fides lets you enforce your privacy policies when you integrate or deploy your software.

-- **CI/CD/CP.** Update your policies and data systems as frequently as you (or your legal team!) needs.
-The updated policies will continuously evaluate compliance and warn users of unsafe changes _before_ they make it into production.
+- **CI/CD/CP** With Fides, you can update your policies and data systems as frequently as you (or your legal team!) needs.
+The updated policies are evaluated during integration, deployment and warn users of unsafe changes _before_ they make it into production.

 - **Built to scale.** Lots of databases?
 Tons of microservices?
 Large distributed infrastructure?
 Fides defines the data privacy taxonomy that allows for both lawyers and engineers to work together with a common language, so that the policies and rules can be applied across the entire data ecosystem.